Here’s the truth…

 - Packed full of nutrients: Mr. Aqua (along with ADA AquaSoil) is one of the only substrates that comes pre-packed with nutrients. you won’t have to worry about adding additional nutrients for 12-18 months.

-- Buffers pH: Like any good substrate, this soil naturally brings down pH to optimal levels.
+- Buffers pH: Like any good substrate, this soil naturally brings down pH to optimal levels of around 6.5-6.8; very close to neutral and great for the majority of fish and plants.

 - Nice consistency and texture: Mr. Aqua Soil is made up of smooth, round pieces around 0.5cm in diameter.
 It doesn’t break down easily, do you won’t have to worry about it turning into dust like flourite does.